-There is a company blog written by the Ripple team, which gives a brief history of money and its transportability.
-Other points it makes is overwhelming frustration that ensues because banks and other financial institutions control the flow of money.
-At any time, any of these organizations can easily halt a transfer or put it into review, extending the time that money is left sitting stagnate.
+There is a company blog written by the Ripple team, which gives a brief history of money and its transportability and talks about the overwhelming frustration that ensues because banks and other financial institutions control the flow of money.
+At any time, any of these organizations can easily halt a transfer or put it for review, extending the time that money is left sitting stagnate.
 These delays significantly affect the success of a company or individual.
 And in a world where seconds can cost millions, entities cannot afford to have their money tied up with a bank or other financial institution.

-Larsen is formerly the founder of the internet company E-Loan.
 There are other programmers and developers on team Ripple as well, most of whom have a background in working Bitcoin.
-OpenCoin has received backing, funding as well as support from Andreessen Horowitz, FF Angel IV, Lightspeed Venture Partners, Vast Ventures and the company Bitcoin Opportunity Fund.
+OpenCoin has received backing, funding as well as support from Andreessen Horowitz, FF Angel IV, Lightspeed Venture Partners, Vast Ventures, Santander, UBS, and the company Bitcoin Opportunity Fund.

 Ripple is designed for anyone who is already in the crypto-space.
-Specifically, Ripple is being developed to benefit Bitcoin Users.
+Specifically, Ripple is being developed to benefit Bitcoin users.
 In no way does Ripple consider themselves a competitor to Bitcoin.
-Instead, they see themselves as a new platform that will complement the original cryptocurrency.
+Instead, they see themselves as a new platform that will complement the original digital currency.
 They even have a page dedicated to Bitcoin users called Ripple for Bitcoiners.

-The platform is also designed for not only individuals but banks, business and larger entities as well.
-They have created the platform to provide simple, reliable and on-demand cross-border payments.
+The platform is also designed for not only individuals but banks, businesses, and larger entities as well.
+You could potentially even use Ripple as part of a cryptocurrency SMSF if you wanted.
+They have created the platform to provide simple, reliable, and on-demand cross-border payments.
 Payment providers will also appreciate Ripple as it has a lower foreign exchange cost than any other organization and offers much faster payment settlements.

 Ripple’s Pros and Cons

-The open sources technology is already well-established, worldwide and built on the popular blockchain technology.
+The open-source technology is already well-established, worldwide, and built on the popular blockchain technology.

-The company is stable; they have had a proven track record for over five years of user-friendly technology that is ready for any financial institution or enterprise to use.
+The company is stable; it has had a proven track record for over five years of user-friendly technology that is ready for any financial institution or enterprise to use.

-One of the cons of Ripple is that many consider the company to be centralized in many ways.
-Also, in many ways, Ripple is not entirely transparent about their XRP market quarterly published reports that show exactly how much of their tokens were sold on the open market.
+One of the cons of Ripple is that many consider the company to be centralized in many ways (unlike other altcoins like Bitcoin Cash, Monero, IOTA, NEO, Litecoin, and Verge).
+Also, in many ways, Ripple is not entirely transparent about their XRP market quarterly published reports that show exactly how much of their tokens were released by Ripple Labs and sold on the open market.
 The final issue is that some institutions have questioned the purpose of the XRP token, they love the idea behind Ripple but don’t see the coin itself as useful.

 Still, Ripple is a powerhouse in the crypto-world, and the fact that one day there may be a maximum XRP could drive most of the financial transactions in the world would be a good reason to buy Ripple’s XRP coins.